 Snag these Wheel of Feelings Posters as part of our Feelings Check-In Mini Bundle.

-Use the wheel of emotions to help with behavior.
+Use the Printable Wheel of Feelings for kids to help with behavior.

 Most parents and teachers know that behavioral issues stem from children’s big feelings.
 But, it can be challenging when they don’t know how to express emotions without throwing a tantrum.